ManeParse: a Mathematica reader for Parton Distribution Functions: A simple example

 \subsection{\texorpdfstring{$\alpha_{S}$}{alpha-S} Function}

 For some of the PDF sets, the value of $\alpha_{S}(Q)$ is provided as a list of points associated with $Q_{vec}$.
-For these sets, we interpolate\footnote{Since at Leading Order (LO), $\alpha_{S}(Q)=1/[\beta_{0}\ln(Q^{2}/\Lambda^{2})]$, we obtained improved results by interpolating in $1/\alpha_{S}(Q)$.} $\alpha_{S}(Q)$ to provide a matched function called \cmd{pdfAlphaS{[}iSet,Q{]}}; this is displayed in Fig.~\ref{fig:alphas} for a sample PDF set.
-The \cmd{pdfGetInfo{[}iSet{]}} function will display the information associated with the corresponding PDF set (including any $\alpha_{S}$ values).
+For these sets, we interpolate $\alpha_{S}(Q)$ to provide a matched function called \cmd{pdfAlphaS{[}iSet,Q{]}}; this is displayed in Fig.~\ref{fig:alphas} for a sample PDF set.\footnote{Since at Leading Order (LO), $\alpha_{S}(Q)=1/[\beta_{0}\ln(Q^{2}/\Lambda^{2})]$, we obtained improved results by interpolating in $1/\alpha_{S}(Q)$.} The \cmd{pdfGetInfo{[}iSet{]}} function will display the information associated with the corresponding PDF set (including any $\alpha_{S}$ values).
 If the PDF set does not have any $\alpha_{S}$ information, the \cmd{pdfAlpha} function will return \cmd{Null}.
 In Fig.~\ref{fig:alphas}-a) we display $\alpha_{S}(Q)$ for the \nnpdf\ set, and in Fig.~\ref{fig:alphas}-b) we enlarge the region near $m_{b}=4.18\ \mathrm{GeV}$ to display the discontinuity.
 In general, $\alpha_{S}(Q)$ will be discontinuous at NNLO and higher and at all mass thresholds, $\{m_{c},m_{b},m_{t}\}$.